brennanbrown/notes/web-dev/express-node-fundamentals.md

     - [Creating and Testing an API Endpoint](#creating-and-testing-an-api-endpoint)
     - [Add Client-side JavaScript](#add-client-side-javascript)

+> NOTE: All "%" symbols have been replaced with "％" to prevent errors on Jekyll's rendering.

 ## Introduction

 - **node.js** is one of the major platforms for the web.